 I got in started to swim, but felt as though I was swimming against the tide.
 My muscles were stiff and I lost heart as some of the swimmers overtook me.
 I started to berate myself in my head at not having worked harder in training, that I should not be letting these people swim past me....but then I remembered, they were in wetsuits and I was not.
 The cold does take its toll and saps energy, not only did these guys not have to worry about that they had the added benefit of being more buoyant than me.
 These thoughts helped me and although I felt I was swimming uphill I tried harder to maintain good technique and pull strongly through the stroke.
 Now I started to overtake some of the other swimmers and got a mental boost.

+The last kilometre into Marlow seemed to go on forever, which wasn’t helped by the fact there is a stone wall that runs along the side of the river and as this is uniform all the way there are no markers to show progression which adds to the feeling of swimming on the spot.
 Eventually the wall disappeared, I rounded a bend and could see the river straighten out in front of me.
 I was getting annoyed that I couldn’t see a finishing marker and thought we must still have a long way to go, there was bridge ahead, maybe the finishing point was somewhere after that or even a long way after that.
 As I was concentrating on maintaining good form and telling myself that I was warm and doing fine a little voice popped up and said ‘As this is the bridge to BRIDGE challenge, do you think it possible that the BRIDGE could be the finish line!!!’
 With a little smile on my face I swam the last few hundred metres to the finish getting out of the water in 3:59mins – sub 4hrs for 14km, not bad (we wont mention the current assist at this point).
 I saw 'shivering lady' at the end having swum the whole way, she was now wrapped up in a sleeping bag, endless clothes and being hugged to warmed by a number of people, what an awesome mental effort!

 Once out of the water I needed to get warm, I dried as quickly as possible throwing on my clothes as some people tried to talk to me, all I could do was nod.
 I was shivering and my jaw had a mind of its own chattering all over the place.
 It was pointed out that my lips were a lovely shade of blue, so picked up my stuff and headed for a warm shower to ride out the shivers and get back to feeling normal.